 Real property includes buildings, structures, improvements, and permanent fixtures placed on the land, including manufactured homes placed upon an approved permanent foundation on land owned by the same owner of the manufactured home and where the tongue, wheels, and axles have been removed.

 Cumberland County has a permanent listing system for real property.
 The land and its ownership are determined through recorded legal documents as of January 1 of each tax year.

 As part of the permanent listing system, once improvements are listed, the owner is not required to submit a listing each year.
-They only need to submit any changes, additions or deletions made to their real property since the last listing.
-This includes remodels and structural changes, but does not include normal maintenance, such as painting or landscaping.
+The taxpayer only needs to submit any changes, additions, or deletions made to their real property since the last listing.
+This includes remodels and structural changes but does not include normal maintenance, such as painting or landscaping.

-Owners should review their property listing on our website to ensure it is accurate.
-If the listing is correct, nothing needs to be done.
-If, however, there are changes or corrections that need to be made, please fill out the listing form and indicate the changes and corrections.
-There is a Note section if needed to provide additional information.
+Owners should review their property listing on our website to ensure accuracy.
+If the listing is correct, no further action is required.
+If, however, some changes or corrections need to be made, please fill out the form and indicate the update applied.
+There is a Note section if necessary to provide additional information.

 Cumberland County Tax Administration completes a reappraisal of all real property in the county every eight years.
 The process is called revaluation, and the purpose is to comply with the North Carolina General Statutes and adjust property values to the current market value.
-Accurate listing is important to ensure accurate reappraisal and values.
+Accurate property listings are important to ensure accurate reappraisal and values.

 Citizens of Cumberland County may notice an increase in appraisal staff as we prepare for revaluation.
 Data Collectors and Appraisers will be conducting site visits as needed throughout the county to review properties for reappraisal.

 To learn more about Revaluation, please visit the Revaluation and Revaluation FAQ’s pages.

 For more information or questions, call 910-678-7507 or email by clicking the envelope below.